Chevalier, Tracy: *1962

 • Lawrence, D.H.: The Virgin and the Gypsy, 1930, ~90pp

-This work shares the motif of a young woman navigating societal constraints, reflecting thematic resonance.
+This work shares the motif of a young woman navigating societal constraints, creating strong thematic parallels.

 - Both novels contrast repressed environments (religious, cultural, or familial) with sensual or passionate awakenings.
 Yvette is drawn to the sensual, untamed nature of the Gypsy, whereas Ella escapes a rigid life in England.
 Both books emphasize how the past influences the present.